liferay/liferay-central-test-2/readme/7.0/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ### 9. Consider Other Languages

-Be conscientious of other languages.
-Not all languages have the same word order for phrases/sentences.
-Make sure the language key is designed to work with other languages.
+To accommodate languages that arrange words differently in a phrase/sentence, use complete phrases/sentences.

-**Example:** Assume you'd like to create a language key that displays in the Portal as: *You have attempted [number] times.*
+**Example:** Assume you'd like to create a language key that displays this:
+*You have attempted [number] times.*

-**Incorrect Way:**
+**Incorrect way:**

 *JSP:*